hazelcast/hazelcast/site/docs/api/sources-sinks.md

 #### Hadoop Classpath

-To use the Hadoop connector, you need to copy the `hazelcast-jet-hadoop` module from the `opt` folder to the `lib` folder and add the following dependency to your application:
+To use the Hadoop connector, make sure the `hazelcast-jet-hadoop` module is present in the `lib` folder and add the following dependency to your application:

 <!--DOCUSAURUS_CODE_TABS-->